Dear School Advisor,

 At this time, we would like to point out several key expectations of our teacher candidates during practicum:

-- Regular Attendance: When the teacher candidate is absent for 4 or more days, s/he may be expected to make up the lost time and provide a medical certificate.
+- Regular Attendance: When the teacher candidate is absent for 4 or more days, they may be expected to make up the lost time.

 - Arrival and Departure Time: In the two-week and extended practicum, we expect teacher candidates to arrive at least 30-45 minutes prior to the start of classes and remain at the school for a similar amount of time after the final bell.